alexfrater/mase/lab2.md

 6.Write code to show and verify that the weights of these layers are indeed quantised.
 You might need to go through the source code of the implementation of the quantisation pass and also the implementation of the Quantized Layers .

+.target usually holds a reference to the actual layer or module instance